berbix/berbix-node/README.md

   ```
   request(host: string, method: string, path: string, headers: object, data: object): Promise<{statusCode: number, parsedBody: object}>
   ```
+- `httpClientOpts`: A optional configuration object for the default HTTP client.
+It will be ignored if a custom `httpClient` is used.
+   The following properties of `httpClientOpts` can be configured:
+    - `timeoutMs`: `number` -- The number of milliseconds to time out HTTP calls.
+If the timeout is hit, an object with the a `timedOut` property set to `true` will be thrown.

 ##### `createTransaction(options: object): Tokens`